JoaoLages/RATransformers/README.md

 With only these steps your RATransformer 🐭 is ready to be trained.

-More implementation details in [[the examples here](https://github.com/JoaoLages/RATransformers/blob/main/notebooks/)].
+More implementation details in [the examples here](https://github.com/JoaoLages/RATransformers/blob/main/notebooks/).

 ## How does it work?
 We modify the self-attention layers of the transformer model as explained in the section 3 of [the RAT-SQL paper](https://arxiv.org/pdf/1911.04942.pdf).